Hanoosh/LoginTool/README.md

 --
 Notes:
-  - Make sure RS is open.
+  - Make sure RS is open before you start the program.
   - Make sure there is an accounts.txt file
   - No whitelines, no lines that arent a combo